-Liquidity risk is the risk that the Corporation will be unable to meet its contractual obligations and financial liabilities.
-The Corporation's exposure to liquidity risk relates mainly to its obligations to investors.
-The Corporation is not exposed to significant liquidity risk related to obligations to investors as this amount is fully guaranteed by the Province.
-The Corporation also manages liquidity risk by monitoring its cash flows and ensuring that it has sufficient resources available to meet its financial liabilities and contractual obligations.
-The scheduled repayment date for obligations to investors is disclosed in Note 3.
+Liquidity risk is the risk that the Corporation will be unable to meet its financial liabilities.
+The Corporation is not exposed to significant liquidity risk related to accounts payable as the Corporation manages liquidity risk by monitoring its cash flows and ensuring that it has sufficient resources available to meet its financial liabilities.